Portugal Case Study

 Why it works - Simple but emotional with a clear entry point.

-Unforgettable Adventure section - It has a map-inspired layout with cities users can visit.
+Unforgettable Adventure section - A map-inspired layout with cities users can visit.

 Why it works - It reinforces the exploration theme and breaks standard grid layouts.